-Living on foreign soil with unknown faces around may pose many challenges to an expat, especially those who have left behind the luxury of family support and a convenient lifestyle.
+Living on foreign soil with unknown faces around may pose many challenges to an expat or global nomad, especially those who have left behind the luxury of family support and a convenient lifestyle.
 No matter how mentally strong you are, the challenges that you face while living abroad can make life difficult.
-Everyone thinks that you won’t get at least some “culture shock”, but it happens to everyone.
+Everyone thinks that you won’t get at least some “culture shock,” but it happens to everyone.

 If you cope with the issues with utmost determination and will, living overseas can be an enjoyable experience that you can cherish forever.
 Here are the top 6 challenges that you may face during your overseas stay: